SkylerBurger/cropyble/README.md

 08/02/2019 - 1.1.0
 - Cropyble can now crop words and characters recognized within an image using the same crop() method.

+10/08/19 - 1.1.4
+- Refactored for packaging
+- Uploaded to PyPI, bumpy ride